joshuamilford/joshuamilford.github.io/_posts/2016-03-16-aea-nashville.md

 layout: post
 ---

 I've been at An Event Apart this week, and it's been a phenomenal experience.
-There's been an insane amount of super-useful information dissiminated, and it's going to take a while for things to get processed and sink in.
+There's been an insane amount of super-useful information disseminated, and it's going to take a while for things to get processed and sink in.

 There have been a few common themes threaded throughout many of the presentations: